helpme970/GOG-region-lock/README.md

    This will set your region to Netherlands and your language to German-Germany.
 3. Browser all games without restrictions

+To simplify this process just create a bookmark with this code as URL and open this bookmark when you are on GOG, this will automatically do the trick.

 ### VPN
 To buy items you need a VPN.
 For example the free VPN of Proton.
 1. Connect to a region that is not affected by region-lock (List of affected countrys: https://www.gog.com/forum/general/regional_locked_games_on_gog_v2/page1)